erizov/Professor/semester_1/lecture_01_sorting_fundamentals/bubble_sort/README.md

 ### Short Description

-A simple comparison-based sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.
+A comparison-based sorting algorithm that repeatedly compares adjacent elements and swaps them if they are in the wrong order.
+Solves the problem of arranging elements in ascending or descending order.
+Example: Sorting student grades [85, 92, 78, 95] → [78, 85, 92, 95].
+Works by making multiple passes through the array, 'bubbling' larger elements to the end with each pass.

 **Key Characteristics:**
 - **Time Complexity**: Varies